Special Report: In the Age of AI, A New Playbook for Data Center Power Supplies

 This special coverage dives into the details, highlighting articles from technical experts at Texas Instruments, Infineon, Vicor, Analog Devices, and others.
 You can find all the articles below.
 They cover everything from the complexities of high-voltage DC (HVDC) power distribution to the intricacies of power-supply design to innovations in circuit protection.

-The takeover week starts on May 12, 2025, and runs through May 17, 2025.
-We will also assemble several of the articles into an eBook, which you will be able to download below when it's available.
+The takeover week started on May 12, 2025, and ran through May 17, 2025.
+We also assembled several of the articles into an eBook, which is now available and can be downloaded below.